Posts Tagged ‘Henry Wadsworth Longfellow’

 by Henry Wadsworth Longfellow Then followed that beautiful season, Called by the pious Acadian peasants the Summer of All-Saints!
 Filled was the air with a dreamy and magical light; and the landscape Lay as if new – created in all the freshness of childhood.
 As featured onThe Daily Gardener podcast: Words inspired by the garden…

-by Henry Wadsworth Longfellow It is autumn; not without But within me is the cold.
-Youth and spring are all about; It is I that have grown old.
+by Henry Wadsworth Longfellow The day is ending, The night is descending; The marsh is frozen, The river is dead.
 As featured onThe Daily Gardener podcast: Words inspired by the garden are the sweetest, most beautiful words of all.
-Henry Wadsworth Longfellow

 Read MoreNovember 12, 2019 Gardening Zodiac Signs, Stolen Compost, Australia’s Most Popular Indoor Plant, The Savill Garden Sculptures, Bougainville, Eschscholtz, Arthur Shurcliff, Orchids, Pedro Dot, Herbal Tea Gardens by Marietta Marshall Marcin, Forcing Bulbs, and Mavis Batey